AnyLog-co/documentation/examples/Secure Network.md

 section are available in the pem directory (!pem_dir).

 ### Generate a Member Policy representing the issued certificate:

+This policy is not to be signed as the member is outside the network.
 ```
 public_key = get public string where keys_file = !pem_dir/server-acme-inc-public-key